Terence Kongolo: Fulham

 After his future at Huddersfield Town continued to remain in doubt, Kongolo returned to Fulham, now in the Premier League after achieving promotion during Kongolo's loan spell during the second half of the previous league campaign; he joined them on a permanent deal on 16 October 2020, the domestic transfer deadline day, for an undisclosed fee, believed to be around £4 million, potentially rising to £7 million.
 He made his return from injury on 9 January 2021, appearing in a 2–0 win over Queens Park Rangers in the FA Cup.

+On 1 September 2022, Kongolo joined Ligue 2 side Le Havre on loan for the rest of the 2022-23 Ligue 2 season.

+On 1 September 2023, Kongolo joined Austrian Bundesliga club SK Rapid Wien on loan for the remainder of the 2023–24 Austrian Bundesliga season.

+On 5 June 2024, Fulham announced that Kongolo would be one of the players departing the club at the end of the 2023–24 season.

+NAC Breda

+On 2 September 2024, Kongolo returned to the Netherlands, joining Eredivisie side NAC Breda on a two-year deal.

 International career

 Youth levels

 Kongolo was initially eligible to play for the Netherlands, Switzerland or DR Congo.
 After progressing at Netherlands U15 and Netherlands U16, Kongolo was called up by Netherlands U17 for the first time in September 2010 and scored on his debut on 15 September 2010, in a 5–2 win over Germany U17.

 Kongolo was then a part of the Netherlands under-17 national team which won European Championship in 2011.
 During the final of the Under-17 Championship against Germany U17, he scored against them for the second time in his Netherlands U17 career, which saw Netherlands U17 win 5–2.
 He was also named to the Team of the Tournament.
 The following month, Kongolo was called up again for the 2011 FIFA U-17 World Cup in Mexico, but was unable to progress in the Group-Stage.

 After playing Netherlands U18 briefly around 2012, Kongolo was called up by Netherlands U19 in August 2012 and made his Netherlands U19 debut on 10 September 2012, in a 2–1 win over Scotland U19.
 Kongolo went on to make ten appearances for the Netherlands U19, including playing three times in the UEFA European Under-19 Championship.

 Months after playing the UEFA European Under-19 Championship, Kongolo was called up by Netherlands U21 for the first time in mid-August 2013.
 Kongolo made his Netherlands U21 debut on 14 August 2013, in a 2–1 loss against Czech Republic U21.
 Around the same time, Kongolo made his Netherlands U20 debut, in a 4–0 loss against Germany U20 on 12 October 2013.
 The following year, on 14 October 2014, Kongolo scored his first Netherlands U21 in the qualification round of UEFA European Under-21 Championship, in a 5–4 loss against Portugal U21.